- Bo Shen, MD

 Diversion colitis is characterized by inflammation of the defunctionalized, bypassed colon following surgery [1,2].
-Most patients with diversion colitis are asymptomatic; but, in a small proportion of patients, symptoms can significantly impact quality of life .
+Most patients with diversion colitis are asymptomatic, but in a small proportion of patients, symptoms can significantly impact quality of life .

 The true incidence of diversion colitis is unknown.
 Several small observational studies have demonstrated histologic changes of diversion colitis in the distal colonic segment of 70 to 100 percent of patients with fecal diversion, and endoscopic evidence in 70 to 91 percent of patients [4-11].
-(See 'Endoscopy and biopsy' below.)
+Diversion colitis or proctitis is more common in patients with underlying inflammatory bowel disease (ie, Crohn disease and ulcerative colitis) than those with colon malignancy and diverticular diseases (See 'Endoscopy and biopsy' below.)

 ETIOLOGY AND PATHOGENESIS

 Diversion colitis typically occurs in diverted segments of the colon following surgery for congenital, inflammatory, or neoplastic disorders.
 Patients usually have a loop colostomy (or ileostomy) or an end colostomy (or ileostomy) with closure of the distal colon segment (eg, Hartmann's procedure).
 Diversion of the fecal stream results in a deficiency of short-chain fatty acids (SCFAs) and other luminal nutrients in colonocytes in the diverted segment of the colon.
 It is hypothesized that the lack of these compounds or interference with their metabolism by alterations in gut flora may have a role in the development of colitis [12,13].To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: